DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/filterOperations.md

 Specifies available filter operations.
 Applies if [allowFiltering](/api-reference/_hidden/GridBaseColumn/allowFiltering.md '{basewidgetpath}/Configuration/columns/#allowFiltering') is **true** and the [filterRow](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/filterRow '{basewidgetpath}/Configuration/filterRow/') and/or [filterPanel](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/filterPanel '{basewidgetpath}/Configuration/filterPanel/') are visible.

 ---
 The following table lists available filter operations by [data type](/api-reference/_hidden/GridBaseColumn/dataType.md '{basewidgetpath}/Configuration/columns/#dataType').
 Users can apply these filter operations in the filter row and nested [filterBuilder](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/filterBuilder.md '{basewidgetpath}/Configuration/#filterBuilder') component.
-The same operations are assigned to columns of a specific data type.
+The {WidgetName} uses the first operation in each array as the default operation for the specific data type.

 <table class="dx-table">
   <tr>